EndPointCorp/end-point-blog/2022/04/14/visualizing-data-with-pairplot-using-matplotlib.html.md

         plotPair()
 ```

 For cleaner code it is better to move the single pair plotting in another function.
 Below is a function I previously created for one of my courseworks assignments (in Dec.
 2021, UoL).
-Plotting a single pair in a grid needs to get the current axis for the current grid cell and identify the current feature data values to on the current axis.
+Plotting a single pair in a grid needs to get the current axis for the current grid cell and identify the current feature data values on the current axis.
 Another thing to consider is where to render the labels of axes.
 If we were plotting a single chart it would be easy to render the labels on each axis of the chart.
 But in a pair plot it is better to plot the labels on the left-most and bottom-most of the grid area so that we won't bother the inner subplots with the dirty labeling.

 ```Python
 def plot_single_pair(ax, feature_ind1, feature_ind2, _X, _y, _features, colormap):